-The two tests described briefly above together constitute what we call the getting real test.
-It is a tougher test than the giggle test because one has to answer practical questions of doability in a particular concrete circumstance as well as abstractly in the form of a general argument that a particular effort could theoretically be made, and could plausibly achieve the desired goal.

 As in the case of developing the value proposition, this analysis can start with some general observations about the available operational capacity, and the sources of legitimacy and support.
 But the analysis gains utility as both an internal guide to action and as a way to build support as it gains clarity, persuasiveness and empirical testability.
-Think of the private .com entrepreneur who does not at the start-up phase have even a product in the consumer market, much less a revenue stream linked to sales, much less hard evidence of profitability.
+Think of the private dot-com entrepreneur who, at the start-up phase, does not even have a product in the consumer market, much less a revenue stream linked to sales, much less hard evidence of profitability.
 All he or she has is an idea that looks promising.
 That alone can create a positive equity price for his effort.
 But the value of that idea goes up as it becomes clearer and more testable.

-Assessing the Operational Risks
+1. Assessing the Operational Risks

-In getting past the giggle test, one had to develop a blueprint of an action to be taken by some social actor that, if reliably executed, could achieve the desired outcomes.
-In getting past the getting real test, one has to look into the existing social context and find the capacities to do the imagined work.
+In getting past the Giggle Test, one had to develop a blueprint of an action to be taken by some social actor that, if reliably executed, could achieve the desired outcomes.
+In getting past the Getting Real Test, one has to look into the existing social context and find the capacities to do the imagined work.

 We all know that good designs often collapse when they hit the reality of the world.
-Sometimes the problem if faulty design: the activity or output that we imagined would be able to solve a particular problem turns out not to work.
-The new curriculum innovation doesn’t do any better than the old in teaching writing.
-The new way to provide services to special needs students does not seem to improve either their current satisfaction or their educational achievement.
-The effort to prevent dropouts doesn’t work as reliably as we hoped.
-Etc.
+Sometimes the problem is faulty design: the activity or output that we imagined would be able to solve a particular problem turns out not to work.
+Or the new curriculum innovation doesn’t do any better than the old in teaching kids to read and write.
+Or the new way to provide services to special needs students does not seem to improve either their current satisfaction or their educational achievement.

 But often the problem is less faulty design than faulty implementation.
 If we had managed to get the organization to do what we had in mind, the results would have been great; we just couldn’t get the organization to do what we had in mind.
 I suspect this is more often the reason for failure than failed design.
-My early professional career was spent in a world in which economists and statisticians were routinely discovering that no public policy initiative ever seemed to work, at the same time that political scientists were discovering that not public policy initiative was ever implemented!
-Implementation failure is as big a risk as design failure!
+My early professional career was spent in a world in which economists and statisticians were routinely discovering that no public policy initiative ever seemed to work, at the same time that political scientists were discovering that no public policy initiative was ever implemented!
+Implementation failure is as big a risk as design failure.